vuoz/http.rs/README.md

 * Might want to implement a thread pool instead of spawning a new thread
 for every request
 * Middleware
+* Mutlitple extracts in one path for example: "/user/:id/time/:ts"

 ### Notes
 * This is not made for production applications